220620NET/Game-Stonks-P2/P2-Proposal.md

     - Users can adjust their investment at any time
 - User can use in-app calculator to divide investments
 - Users can see each others' progress via Leaderboard
-- User can complete and submit loan application form
-- Users can track income
-- Users can track expenses
-- Users can withdraw money from investment account and deposit into savings accounts
-- Users can create additional accounts (for either investment or saving)
-- Users can compare and track their multiple accounts

 - User can change theme to Dark Mode
 - User can export/print anything to PDF
 - User can "chat"/communicate with tech support/Admins/bot